 - How can a research mentor complete the pre-research assessment when I have had little/no prior interaction with the student researcher?

 What if a student/mentor doesn't receive an email?

 - Confirm that they were supposed to receive an email.
 Note: a mentor will not receive any email from the system until the student has submitted their reflection.
 See Mentor Feedback.
 You can also use the 'Preview All Steps' link at the top of your dashboard to see all the messages students and mentors should receive at each step of the process.

 - Make sure the email address entered into the system is the one the student/mentor is actually checking.
 Check for any possible typos in the information you entered and cases where people have multiple email addresses and don't regularly check the one you used.

 - Ask the student/mentor to check their spam folder.
 Some campus email systems are especially aggressive about marking messages as spam.
 We strongly encourage you to get in touch with your campus IT staff before you start using EvaluateUR and have them 'whitelist' all EvaluateUR related email to ensure it doesn't end up in a spam folder.
 Learn more about how to whitelist emails for individuals and institutions

 - The content of all emails is available through the 'preview all steps' link in your dashboard.
 In cases where the email message refers the student/mentor to a url, it's the same url in all cases.
-It's the 'Student and Mentor' link you'll find in the left navigation menu.
+It's the same as your dashboard url but with 'admin.html' replaced by 'evaluation.html'.
 In cases where an email wasn't received you could simply provide the same information manually with a direct email to the student or mentor.
 But in most cases it's worth trouble-shooting a bit more to make sure the underlying problem or source of confusion has been addressed.
 That ensures that there won't be issues with missing emails later in the process.